Candidates for elective office 2027

 Housing is where we can make an immediate impact.

-My vision is clear: secure the AIA a permanent seat at the table and prove that our expertise is essential.
+My vision is clear: secure AIA a permanent seat at the table and prove that our expertise is essential.
 Once we do that, we can tackle other challenges.

 For now, let’s focus.
 Let’s lead.
 Put me in coach.